mwouts/jupytext/tests/notebooks/mirror/ipynb_to_pandoc/Notebook with many hash signs.md

+---
+jupyter:
+  kernelspec:
+    display_name: Python 3
+    language: python
+    name: python3
+  nbformat: 4
+  nbformat_minor: 2
+---

 ::: {.cell .markdown}
 ##################################################################

 This is a notebook that contains many hash signs.
 Hopefully its python representation is not recognized as a Sphinx Gallery script\...

 ##################################################################
 :::

-::: {.cell .code execution_count="1"}
+::: {.cell .code}
 ``` {.python}
 some = 1
 code = 2